NeroReflex/bytevec2/README.md

 implement `ByteDecodable`, but some of them, particularly the slices and the tuple references don't make sense when deserialized, as they can't point to the original data they were referencing.
-This is usually a problem that requires some tweaking, but bytevec allows data conversion from byte buffers that were originally referenced data to a new instance of an owned data type, as long as the size requirements are the same.
+This is usually a problem that requires some tweaking, but bytevec2 allows data conversion from byte buffers that were originally referenced data to a new instance of an owned data type, as long as the size requirements are the same.
 This way, slice data can be assigned to a `Vec` instance for example, as long as they share the same